Brian Voss

 Biography

-Brian D. Voss serves as Vice President and Chief Information Officer at Clemson University, assuming this role in an interim capacity in May 2021 and fully to the position by the Clemson Board of Trustees in February 2022.
-Brian has nearly 40 years of leadership experience in information technology, both in higher education and in the private sector.
+Brian D. Voss serves as Vice President and Chief Information Officer at Clemson University, assuming this role in an interim capacity in May 2021 and appointed fully to the position by the Clemson Board of Trustees in February 2022.
+Brian has over 40 years of leadership experience in information technology, both in higher education and in the private sector.
 Brian consults and provides commentary and insights on leadership and information technology in higher education.

-Brian initially ended his CIO career at the University of Maryland in 2014, having served as its vice president for information technology (2011-2014).
+Brian ended his "Phase-One" CIO career at the University of Maryland in 2014, having served as its vice president for information technology (2011-2014).
 However, he subsequently served in interim CIO/VP roles at both Case Western Reserve University (2014) and Clemson University (2016-17).
 Between 2005 and 2011, Brian served as Vice Chancellor for Information Technology and CIO for Louisiana State University at the flagship campus in Baton Rouge, where while leading the central IT organization he also had oversight of the Louisiana Board of Regents' Louisiana Library Network (LOUIS) initiative and oversight of operations for the Regents' Louisiana Optical Networking Initiative (LONI). `Before his time at LSU, he was part of IT organizations at Indiana University for nearly 20 years, culminating in his appointment as Associate Vice President (Telecommunications).
-He served as Chief Operating Officer of the Pervasive Technology Labs at Indiana University in the early 2000s, and nearly two decades later returned to serve as Interim Executive Director of the Pervasive Technology Institute.
+He served as Chief Operating Officer of the Pervasive Technology Labs at Indiana University in the early 2000s, and nearly two decades later returned to serve as Interim Executive Director of the Pervasive Technology Institute (2020-2021).

 Brian has been a leader in developing campus and regional-level cyberinfrastructure.
 He was a contributor to the report from the Task Force on Campus Bridging as an appointed member of the NSF's Advisory Committee for Cyberinfrastructure.
 While at Maryland, he was PI on a grant from the NSF CC-NIE program, for Software Defined Networking, and was involved in separate NSF grant awards that helped bring Indiana and Purdue Universities into the NSF "TeraGrid" environment in 2003 and a similar effort bringing Louisiana elements into the TeraGrid in 2007.
-He has been a Primary Investigator (PI) or Co-PI on projects awarded more than $12 million from the NSF.
-In 2019-2021, Brian led a Microsoft-funded $1-million research initiative, based at Indiana University, to examine the critical role that people (humanware) play in the adoption and successful use of cloud-based cyberinfrastructure in the advancing research at universities.
+He has been a Principal Investigator (PI) or Co-PI on projects awarded more than $15 million from the NSF.
+In 2019-2021, Brian led a Microsoft-funded $1-million research initiative, based at Indiana University, to examine the critical role that people (humanware) plays in the adoption and successful use of cloud-based cyberinfrastructure in the advancing research at universities.

 Brian's publication and presentation contributions span a broad set of topics, including cyberinfrastructure and high-performance computing environments, IT-enabled research, IT-enabled teaching and learning, telecommunications and advanced research networking, administrative deployment of IT systems, IT support and pervasive computing, economic development impact of IT, IT leadership, IT strategic planning, IT security and policy, and disaster impacts on business/IT continuity planning.
 He led initiatives that were recognized for excellence by EDUCAUSE for IU's work in advanced networks (I-Light) and online IT support systems (IU's Support Knowledgebase).
-Brian is an engineer by training, graduated from Purdue University with a degree in Industrial Engineering.
-Keep up with Brian at: www.bdvoss.com and on LinkedIn at: https://www.linkedin.com/in/briandvoss/

 EDUCAUSE Publications